pchemguy/spec-kit/templates/decompose/capabilities.md

 18. **Configuration and Customization** — preferences, profiles, themes, shortcuts, config files, policies, presets.
 19. **Privacy and Data Ownership** — local-only data, cloud data, exportability, encryption, retention, third-party processing.
 20. **Target Audience and Operational Ownership** — consumer, power user, developer, admin, operator, organization, public/internal/enterprise.

 ---

+#### Decomposition

+The LLM MUST derive each capability anchor, including its capability name and `Scope signal`, from:

+- the target description and explicitly stated behavior;
+- strongly implied user-facing behavior;
+- specified usability, access, launch, delivery, environment, or runtime requirements;
+- structural completeness expectations implied by the kind of target scope being described.

+Each capability anchor MUST:

+- use a concise user-facing name;
+- state the end-user value or functional intent in the anchor summary;
+- include a `Scope signal` that briefly identifies what belongs under the capability;
+- avoid implementation-first naming unless the target requirement is itself about user access, launch, delivery, runtime, or environment experience;
+- avoid low-level action names when a broader user-recognizable capability name is available.

+The `Scope signal` MUST be brief and boundary-oriented.

+The `Scope signal` MUST NOT contain:

+- implementation steps;
+- validation scenarios;
+- acceptance criteria;
+- task details;
+- sequencing;
+- exhaustive behavior lists.

+The capability anchor set MUST:

+- cover all meaningful user-facing capabilities described or strongly implied by the target description;
+- include dedicated anchors for core user capabilities that represent the primary user needs or jobs-to-be-done in the target scope;
+- cover NFFF aspects according to NFFF Promotion Requirements;
+- distinguish core user capabilities from solution forms, NFFF aspects, supporting behaviors, and implementation mechanisms;
+- describe cohesive user-facing capability areas;
+- translate architectural, deployment, or delivery requirements into user-centric terms based on how the user accesses, launches, uses, or experiences the target scope;
+- prefer end-user value and functional intent over implementation structure;
+- remain coarse enough to avoid becoming a list of isolated actions;
+- remain specific enough to make capability coverage and boundaries inspectable.

+The capability anchor set MUST NOT:

+- copy the target description as a single broad capability;
+- let a domain-specific solution form or interaction model absorb the underlying user need it serves;
+- hide primary user needs inside broad umbrella anchors named after a solution form, technology choice, access context, or delivery mechanism;
+- collapse unrelated capabilities merely because they were mentioned together;
+- split capabilities into isolated operations or low-level actions;
+- group potentially related capabilities when the target description indicates distinct user intent, access mode, environment, or delivery expectation;
+- describe internal mechanisms unless they directly affect user-visible access, behavior, or experience;
+- include implementation plans, validation scenarios, acceptance criteria, task lists, or sequencing.

+---